Asparagopsis armata: Life cycle

 A. armata has a triphasic diplohaplontic heteromorphic life cycle.
 In this cycle, the three phases include: haploid carposporophyte, gametophyte and diploid zygote.
 Multiple phases of different morphology and ploidy contribute differently to the expansion potential of A. armata.
 Gametophytes of this species are microscopic carposoporophytes, which divide into tetrasporophytes that go through meiosis to be developed into the gametophyte.

 A. armata has two morphologically different stages of development– the gametophyte stage and the tetrasporophyte stage.

 A. armata goes through haploid and gametophytic phases in a heteromorphic diplo-haplontic life cycle.
 The A. armata gametophyte grows into adult form and goes through fecundation to produce diploid carposporophyte; which, then, divide into tetrasporophyte that goes through meiosis to be developed into the gametophyte.

 Impact of A. armata as an invasive species

-The acceleration of marine biological invasions through increasing trade and travel also caused the transportation of A. armata to areas outside of their native range: Southern hemisphere.
+The acceleration of marine biological invasions through increasing trade and travel also caused the transportation of A. armata to areas outside of their native range in the Southern hemisphere.
 Once it is established, A. armata could rapidly spread and dominate the invaded environment without the direct intervention of human activity.
 A. armata releases large amounts of toxic compounds to gain competitive advantage in the surrounding invaded area.
 The impairment of invertebrates after exposure to this algal exudate is shown by significantly increased lipid (and other biochemical biomarkers) content in the organisms such as common prawn and marine snail.
 The critical impact that the exudate of A. armata causes, via secondary metabolites, severely decreases the survival rate of various species in the rock pool native communities.